MBA Part Time Cohort (MBAP)

 MBAP 405.
 Financial Management I. 3 Units.

 This is a Corporate Finance course that deals with investment theory and financial value.
 The course materials cover discounted cash flows, bond and stock valuation, capital budgeting, applications of real options in investment analysis, asset's risk and return, cost of capital, market efficiency and capital structure.
 The tools, problem solving techniques, and ways of thinking that you develop in this course have broad applicability to all areas of business.
 They also form the basis for sensible personal decisions in the areas of investments, borrowing, and financial planning.
-Prereq: This course is for students in the Part-time Cohort MBA Program.
+Prereq: Students enrolled in the Part-time MBA or online MBA programs.

 MBAP 405H.
 Financial Management.
 3 Units.